rockettheme/docs/Docs/joomla/templates/myriadg5/demo.md

 Here is a list of particles that are available in Myriad, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Templates > Myriad - Home > Layout.
+>> All Home Particles can be edited via Templates > Myriad - Home - Particles > Layout.
 Any additional particles that are found in the Subpages of our Myriad RocketLauncher can be located via your Joomla Administrator > Extensions > Modules.
 Joomla allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these modules should prove to be simple.

 * Template Particles
     - [Case Studies](particle_case.md)